aditibhatia/portfolio-content/home.md

 ## Welcome.
 I am Aditi Bhatia.

-A User Experience (UX) designer with peculiar insight into conceptual, behavioral and usability elements of interaction design with a goal to develop human friendly designs.
-In addition, I have an in-depth acumen of the digital media culture with analytical vision on societal effects of digital and social media.
+User experience specialist with a peculiar insight into conceptual, behavioural and usability elements of interaction design.
+I have a deep understanding of UX methodologies and tools.
+I am experienced with usability testing procedures.
+Moreover, I have an in-depth acumen of the digital media culture with analytical vision on its societal effects.

 Delve into my portfolio to get a gist of the mediums I have explored.